/agent-routing

 git worktree: create only for real isolation needs, then verify MCP/config paths /repogolemskill: launcher flag reference (-smappings already correct)/orcskill: pre-relay verification rule (Rule added 2026-04-29 to stop relaying stale evidence from workers)

-Budget Rules
+Usage Budget

 Run this check before EVERY Write/Edit/Bash-with-code-changes: